seud0nym/tch-gui-unhide/wifi-booster/README.md

-              The Subnet Mask must be the same as the LAN subnet mask configured on the primary device -g n.n.n.n  Set LAN Gateway IP address to n.n.n.n (default is 192.168.0.1) This is the LAN IP address of the primary device -n n.n.n.n  Set LAN DNS Server IP address to n.n.n.n Specify multiple times for multiple DNS servers.
+              The Subnet Mask must be the same as the LAN subnet mask configured on the primary device -g n.n.n.n  Set LAN Gateway IP address to n.n.n.n (default is 192.168.0.1) This is the LAN IP address of the primary device (This option is ignored if -R specified) -n n.n.n.n  Set LAN DNS Server IP address to n.n.n.n Specify multiple times for multiple DNS servers.
 Default is teh LAN Gateway IP address.
- -l 0-9      Set MultiAP logging level
+              (This option is ignored if -R specified) -l 0-9      Set MultiAP logging level
               0=off 2=Default 9=very verbose
+ -R          Restore to Routed Mode
  -r          Skip reboot (NOT recommended!)
  -y          Skip the confirmation prompt
 ```